RameshEY/kubernetes-multiple-scheduler/README.md

 We will take reference from the official kubernetes documentation to implement a second scheduler which will be a replica of the default scheduler.
 We will name the new scheduler as - **myscheduler** adn the default scheduler will be named as **default-scheduler**.
 The original demo is referenced at - https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/

+**Note** that for this demo we will be building kubernetes on the master node.
+It is highly recommended that you have atleast 6 CPU, 15 GB of memory and 30 GB of storage on the node where you will execute the **make** command

 Lets start off by

 * Build kubernetes from source